Hitting The Trails

 #1 - A Reliable Mountain Or "Trail Bike" & Must Have Accessories

 When you start looking into getting your first mountain bike there are a few things you'll need to think about in regards to the bike itself.

 One of the first questions you'll need to ask yourself is what is your budget for a bike and somemust have MTB accessories?

 In today's market you can get a good beginner mountain bike starting at about $400 although we suggest bumping that up a bit to the $800 to $1000 range.

-Once you get into the $800 plus range the X-Caliber series bikes take over.
+Once you get into the $900 plus range the X-Caliber series bikes take over.
 You'll gain a better hydraulic disc brake, much upgraded drive-train and a much more durable and higher performance front shock & upgraded frame.
-At $1099.99 the X-Caliber 8 is value packed!
+At $1159.99 the X-Caliber 8 is value packed with great features.
 Here's another sweet video from Trek breaking down X-cal.
 (Thanks Trek!)

 #2 - Where will you go shopping for your bike?